kapawlak/temp_lab_host/Courses/345/3L/lab4.md

 :::

 :::Exercise (|5 Points)
-From your best fit line determine the value of the $g$.
+From your best fit line determine the value of $g$.
 Show your work.
 :::

 :::Exercise (|5 Points)